aarindey/aarindey/README.md

 Skills:
 💪 Competitive programming: I have a good background in algorithms and data structures and I like participating regularly in online coding contests.
-🤖 Machine learning: I have experience building and deploying machine learning models for various applications, including computer vision and natural language processing.
+🤖 Machine learning: I have experience building and deploying machine learning models for various applications.
-🌐 Web development: I have experience building full-stack web applications using modern technologies and frameworks, such as Flask,NodeJS and React.
+🌐 Web development: I have experience building full-stack web applications using modern technologies and frameworks, such as Flask,NodeJS and ReactJS.
 Projects

 Feel free to reach out to me on email or LinkedIn if you have any questions or would like to connect.
 I'm always open to discussing new opportunities and collaborations! 🤝